-- Since the outbreak of the pandemic, nurses, midwives and nursing associates have displayed extraordinary levels of skill and professionalism while working in highly complex and uncertain environments.
+- 33 Since the outbreak of the pandemic, nurses and midwives in Wales have displayed extraordinary levels of skill and professionalism while working in highly complex and uncertain environments.
 One of our top priorities has been to provide clear advice and information to support our registrants in performing their roles, making informed clinical decisions, and understanding the changes we have made in response to the pandemic. - To ensure we provide clear advice and information about temporary registration and our approach to regulation during the pandemic we have:

-- 32.2 issued four joint statements with nursing and midwifery leaders across the UK on our plans for expanding the workforce; - organised calls and remote meetings and published a blog and set of resources for employers; - 32.4 created a Covid-19 hub with targeted information for stakeholders which has been viewed over 1 million times; - 32.5 sent 70,807 targeted emails to people eligible for temporary registration; - 32.6 answered 39,478 calls and 11,381 emails to our home-based contact centre between 20 March and 29 May 2020; and - 32.7 used a range of media articles, blogs, social media, and webinars to reach as wide an audience as possible. - We have also published statements on issues that are important to our registrants and stakeholders, and important for the safety of people using services, including on: - 33.1 Availability of personal protective equipment;

-- 33.2 Advance care planning and do not attempt cardiopulmonary resuscitation (joint statement with the General Medical Council); - 33.3 The disproportionate impact of Covid-19 on people from Black, Asian and minority ethnic (BAME) backgrounds; - 33.4 The Government's social care action plan for England and the ONS statistics on deaths in care homes in England and Wales.
+- 34.2 issued four joint statements with nursing and midwifery leaders across the UK on our plans for expanding the workforce; - 34.3 organised calls and remote meetings and published a blog and set of resources for employers; - 34.4 created a Covid-19 hub with targeted information for stakeholders which has been viewed over 1 million times; - 34.5 sent 70,807 targeted emails to people eligible for temporary registration; - 34.6 answered 47,948 calls and 13,097 emails to our home-based contact centre between 20 March and 09 June 2020; - 34.7 used a range of media articles, blogs, social media, and webinars to reach as wide an audience as possible. - We have also published statements on issues that are important to our registrants and stakeholders, and important for the safety of people using services, including on: - 35.1 Availability of personal protective equipment; - 35.2 Advance care planning and do not attempt cardiopulmonary resuscitation (joint statement with the General Medical Council); - 35.3 The disproportionate impact of Covid-19 on people from Black, Asian and minority ethnic (BAME) backgrounds; - 35.4 The ONS statistics on deaths in care homes in England and Wales.
+We also joined the Welsh Government in offering an open letter to social care nurses in Wales, thanking them for their hard work and professionalism during the pandemic.